TooFast4ya/Codex/README.md

 Made By ๖ۣۣۜCody#1578

+Note that this is not even haft of the Original project Il release the full source soon :)

 **This bot was built for a college class.**

 Feel free to use this, but make sure u add my name in there :)